curthayman/nmap_scanner/README.md

 - The UDP scan requires root privileges and will prompt for confirmation before proceeding.
 Don't worry, we won't make you sign a waiver.
 - The script uses the nmap library to perform scans.
 Ensure that the library is installed and the script has the necessary permissions to run nmap scans.
 Or else.

+- ## Also Note
+- This README.md file was modified by A.I, because why not!